 - Deceased Parents Are the Best: Resine is an orphan with very rosy memories of her parents.

-- Downer Ending: Simone dies at the hands of an ex-boyfriend and Resine never dates ever again.
+- Downer Ending: Simone, feeling suicidal, dies at the hands of an ex-boyfriend and Resine never dates ever again.

 - Enter Stage Window: Simone's favored method of entering and exiting her dorm room is through the window.